-WATER USE: On average, Americans use 70 gallons per person per day to operate toilets, showers, clothes washers, sinks, and other water-using fixtures and appliances.
-By replacing fixtures and appliances with modern water-efficient versions and repairing leaks, water requirements can be reduced to less than 50 gallons per person per day.
-Consequently:
+SIZING A RAINWATER HARVESTING SYSTEM: On average, Americans use 70 gallons per person per day to operate toilets, showers, clotheswashers, sinks, and other water-using fixtures and appliances.
+By replacing fixtures and appliances with modern water-efficient versions and repairing leaks, water usage can be reduced to less than 50 gallons per person per day.
+Comparing demand for water with the availability and pattern of rainwater yields the following very rough "rules of thumb" for rainwater systems used to provide a meaningful percentage of household water demand: